joaolucasdossantoslima/Curso-Fullstack-GeracaoTech/README.md

 # Curso-Fullstack-GeracaoTech
-para colocar todas as minhas atividades do Curso
+para colocar todas as minhas atividades do Curso.